zackjiri/solargraph/README.md

 Declination is where most simple sun calculators cut a corner.
 The textbook formula `δ = 23.45° · sin(360/365 · (d − 81))` assumes Earth travels a circle at constant speed.
 It doesn't: the orbit is an ellipse (e ≈ 0.0167), and by Kepler's second law Earth moves faster near perihelion in early January and slower near aphelion in July.

-Solargraphy Viewer uses the **equation of the center** instead - mean anomaly → true anomaly → ecliptic longitude → declination.
-Its worst-case error over a year stays below 0.1–0.3°, against up to ~0.9° for the simple sine, and it reproduces the real asymmetry between the two halves of the year, which a sine wave cannot.
+Solargraphy Viewer takes the Sun from the solar series in Meeus's *Astronomical Algorithms* (ch.
+25) for the real calendar date, accurate to about 0.01°.
+It is the same Sun in every part of the app, so the Analyzer, the Sun Graph and Night Sky give the same sunrise and sunset for the same day and place.
+The year comes from the exposure dates of a Gallery image, or from the Year field under the custom date in the Analyzer.

 Southern-hemisphere paths are mirrored by flipping the **sign of the declination**, rather than by the common shortcut of shifting the date half a year.
 It is an exact identity - `sunPosition(H, δ, φ) ≡ sunPosition(H, −δ, −φ)` - so the southern sky is reconstructed as accurately as the northern one.